SirTyler/PokeTool/README.md

-# PokeTool
+# PokéTool
-Streamer assistant for Pokemon Games.
+Streamer assistant for Pokémon Games.

 Shiny Encounters have Hotkeys of:
 Increase - PLUS